rankutah/blog/sites/rank-utah/content/contact.md

 {{< section >}}

-# Get in Touch
+# Get in touch

-Whether you have a quick question about a project, need support, or are ready to get started, choose the contact method that works best for you.
+Tell us a bit about your project and the best way to reach you.
+We typically respond within 1 business day.

 {{< /section >}}